-Question 1 Applicant location (not scored)
+Question 1: Applicant location (not scored)

-You must state the name and full registered address of your organisation, any partners and subcontractors working on your project.
+You must state the name and full registered address of your organisation and any partners or subcontractors working on your project.

 We are collecting this information to understand the geographical location of all applicants.